alekcz/alekcz.github.io/_posts/2020-01-31-loading-google-credentials-without-json.md

 So we basically need to get this `.json` file into all our CI/CD pipelines and our application servers.
 Obviously we can't store the credentials in `git` so we need to encrypt and upload the file.
 Admin!

 [alekcz/google-credentials](https://github.com/alekcz/google-credentials) solves exactly this problem.
-You clojure app can now load credentials from an environment variable using `alekcz/google-credentials`.
-And so you need not keep that super secret `.json file`.
+Your clojure app can now load credentials from an environment variable using `alekcz/google-credentials`.You need not keep that super secret `.json` file anymore.
 Copy its contents into the environment and delete the file!

 And there you go.
 Nothing but net.